Click on the headings below to view short two sided briefings designed for councillors on key issues in tobacco control.

 This short briefing provides local councillors with the information they need about why tobacco remains top of the agenda for public health.

 Smoking is the biggest cause of health inequalities in the UK accounting for half the difference in life expectancy between richest and poorest.
-Not smoking can allow people to leap the health gap, with the poorest non smokers typically having a substantially longer life than the richest smokers.
+Not smoking can allow people to leap the health gap, with the poorest non-smokers having a substantially longer life than the richest smokers.

 This briefing sets out the enormous economic cost of tobacco use both to the individual and society.